cvs-health/android-compose-accessibility-techniques/doc/components/ExposedDropdownMenus.md

 # Exposed Dropdown Selection Menus
 Exposed dropdown selection menus allow selecting a single value from a list of values.
-Although the Material Design [Exposed Dropdown Menu pattern](https://m2.material.io/components/menus#exposed-dropdown-menu) works well with assistive technologies -- creating dropdown menu controls that announce their name, role, and value in accordance with the WCAG [Success Criterion 4.1.2 Name, Role, Value](https://www.w3.org/TR/WCAG22/#name-role-value) and correctly express their relationships according to WCAG [Success Criterion 1.3.1 Info and Relationships](https://www.w3.org/TR/WCAG22/#info-and-relationships) -- as of Compose BOM 2024.04.00, such controls are still not keyboard operable, as required by WCAG [Success Criterion 2.1.1 Keyboard](https://www.w3.org/TR/WCAG22/#keyboard).
+The Material Design [Exposed Dropdown Menu pattern](https://m2.material.io/components/menus#exposed-dropdown-menu) works well with assistive technologies -- creating dropdown menu controls that announce their name, role, and value in accordance with the WCAG [Success Criterion 4.1.2 Name, Role, Value](https://www.w3.org/TR/WCAG22/#name-role-value) and correctly express their relationships according to WCAG [Success Criterion 1.3.1 Info and Relationships](https://www.w3.org/TR/WCAG22/#info-and-relationships).
+However, as of Compose BOM 2024.09.03, the Compose version of this pattern is still not keyboard operable, as required by WCAG [Success Criterion 2.1.1 Keyboard](https://www.w3.org/TR/WCAG22/#keyboard).

 Custom approaches are likely to be less accessible; make sure any dropdown selection menu is operable by all assistive technologies, including the keyboard, and announces the role "Drop down list."